 S100b is expressed primarily by astrocytes; its presence in the bloodstream indicates some sort of glial damage.
 Threshold values differ study to study, and every author seems to b using a different measurement technique.
 Though potentially promising, this biomarker needs experiments with better standards before anybody is able to recommend it.

-The earlist MRI changes (hyperintensity of signal in basal ganglia and cortex) have tended to accurately identify patients who are going to go on to have a persistent vegative state or death.
+The earliest MRI changes (hyperintensity of signal in basal ganglia and cortex) have tended to accurately identify patients who are going to go on to have a persistent vegetative state or death.
 However, all the studies have been cursed with a small sample size.
+Moreover, the longer one waits before an MRI, the less impressive the findings, and therefore the less yield from the MRI.

 The following recommendations were made by ESC/ESICM in 2014: